borntofrappe/borntofrappe/README.md

 ## Log

-I intend to create a blog with `routes/blog`.
-With `routes/log` I experiment how to create a similar environment, processing markdown syntax and generating pages as needed, with a more informal tone.
+I intend to create a blog in the `/blog` route.
+With `/log` I experiment how to create a similar environment, a playground of sorts, to learn how to process markdown syntax and generate pages as needed.

 ### mdsvex

+`mdsvex` helps to process markdown documents.

 ```bash
 npm i --save-dev mdsvex
 ```

-Following [the docs](https://mdsvex.pngwn.io/docs) update the config file
+Following [the docs](https://mdsvex.pngwn.io/docs) update the config file.

 ```js
 import { mdsvex } from 'mdsvex';